Cooking On The Ranch

 Using an immersion blender to make spicy tomato soup.

-1. Step 5: Using an emersion blender, blend all ingredients until smooth for that perfect creamy tomato soup experience.
+1. Step 5: Using an immersion blender, blend all ingredients until smooth for that perfect creamy tomato soup experience.
 Stir in the sherry vinegar.
 Ladle into bowls and top with some grated cheese.
 Serve immediately.

 Frequently Asked Questions